Wondering where to shop local in Toronto? Make an impact by supporting these buzzworthy female-led stores, restaurants and services.

 Ranging from food and fashion to arts and culture, these businesses have generated cult-status followings among locals.
-Some of them may be more well-known than others, but all of them deserve your attention.
+Some may be more well-known than others, but all of them deserve your attention, especially as travellers embrace Canadian businesses and Canadian values.

 Shopping local continues to be so important, particularly with female-led initiatives.
-These businesses should be celebrated throughout the year — not just during timely occasions such as Women’s History Month.
+Here are just some businesses to celebrate throughout the year—not just during Women’s History Month.

 Ruru Baked